himotoyoshi/carray/docs/topics/CAFace.md

   **surface values**: labels rather than codes, `CATime::Element` rather than serials, the string rather than the `(start, end)` descriptor.
 The same rule data_class arrays (`CARecord` / `CAStruct`) have always had.
+- `as_type` / `fake` / `CArray.wrap_readonly` / `CArray.wrap_writable` —
+  these reinterpret storage under another `data_type`, and no view decodes a surface, so none of them may answer with the bytes.
+The one that never promised a view answers with the conversion `to_type`
+  performs: `wrap_readonly` gives the surface values for `:object` and `#to_numeric` for a numeric type, which is what makes a Face usable as an operand of a plain array without silently arriving as bytes.
+  `as_type`, `fake` and `wrap_writable` raise, naming both ways down.
+  A Numeric Face asked for another numeric type is not affected — its surface is its storage, so the ordinary adapting view is right.

 The storage stays reachable, deliberately and explicitly, through `.parent` — `td.parent.to_a` gives the serials, and it keeps the fast